 - Write down what you want to accomplish this year.
 This can be good old-fashioned pen to paper, or write in the notes section of your phone.
 Another good idea is to put a sticky note on your bathroom mirror or somewhere you look every day to remind yourself for some extra motivation.

 - Give yourself time.
 You do not need to transform your entire life in the month of January.
+This is also not realistic and can be discouraging.
+Set one month, three month and six month goals.

 - Find friends to support you.
 Do you have a friend that likes to run?
 Or likes to cook?
 Find a running buddy, or start a healthy cooking night with some friends to swap recipes and ideas.
 You are more likely to succeed if you have someone else doing it with you.